-- 1. An attempt will be made to help the bully (bullies) change their behaviour - 2.
-The victim of bullying will be supported appropriately

-- 3. Refer to Online Safety Policy for procedures specific to online bullying - 4.
+- 1. An attempt will be made to help the perpetrator(s)understand and change their behaviour - 2.
+The target of bullying will be supported appropriately - 3.
+Refer to Online Safety Policy for procedures specific to online bullying - 4.
 If necessary and appropriate, police will be consulted